Europe

 Horizon 2020 – EU Framework Programme for Research and Innovation 2014–2020

-Horizon 2020 is the EU’s funding programme for research and innovation.
-The programme is designed to create new growth and jobs across Europe by strengthening scientific knowledge and know-how within the EU, by supporting the development and introduction of new technologies and innovations and by tackling major societal challenges facing Europe.
-The Horizon 2020 budget amounts to approximately EUR 80 billion and covers the years 2014–2020.
+Horizon 2020 is the EU’s research and innovation funding programme for 2014–2020, which preceded Horizon Europe.
+The aim of the programme has been to create growth and new jobs in Europe by strengthening the scientific expertise in the EU region, supporting the development and introduction of new technologies and innovations in companies and seeking solutions to major societal challenges in Europe.
+Horizon 2020 had a budget of around 80 billion euros (2014–2020).

 More information